Benelli M4 922r

 13. Follower

 This is our understanding of 922(r) for the Benelli M4.
 We are not lawyers, and this is not legal advice.
 You should do your own due diligence on federal and local laws before altering your shotgun.
 Contact the ATF for your own specific shotgun build and save their response in case of prosecution.
+See below for the uninterrupted literature.

 If you have any specific questions about 922(r) compliance, please email us at shelltactical@gmail.com, and we will be glad to answer.
 You can and should directly contact the ATF through their website to get 100% correct and up-to-date information.